Below are just a few of the "stories" of the people who make up the SomaLogic community.

 Born in Canada, Stu pursued his degree in Disease Ecology at the University of Munster in Germany.
 Subsequently, as a faculty member at Colorado State University, he found himself looking for a more challenging position, when heard about the biotech industry in Boulder and found SomaLogic.
 "After interviewing, I was intrigued in what SomaLogic was doing," he says.
 Today Stu works within the SomaLogic’s bioinformatics group, where his responsibilities include the analysis of assay and clinical data.
 "I absolutely love what I do, I am constantly being pressed and challenged to learn new thing and welcome the challenges," he says, "It’s fun, and the people I work with are fantastic.
 It’s not even like a real job to me: it’s more like a family."

 Outside of work, Stu is an avid cyclist who enjoys the outdoors and likes to people watch.
-Stu is in a committed relationship with a woman who is a reproductive physiologist at CSU, whose career has her working with all different breads of animals.
+Stu is in a committed relationship with a woman who is a reproductive physiologist at CSU, whose career has her working with all different breeds of animals.
 They have adopted quite a few of these animals.
-Currently they have 2 cats, 2 dogs and a chicken named Sir.
-Alfred Wallis.
+Currently they have 3 cats, 3 cows (Muffin, Valentine and Autumn) 2 dogs and a chicken named Sir.
+Alfred Wallace.

 Amy began her career in 2010 as an intern at SomaLogic, and soon became an employee with multiple responsibilities, mainly identifying lead SOMAmers to a specific targets.
 "I love working with really smart people and having the support to do different types of experiments," she says.
 "If you have a good idea you get to pursue it.
 I get to try my hand at a lot of different things, but I think that is what I love most about SomaLogic is all the support you get for management."